 4 rules for using photos on your website

-#1 - the very first is to be truthful with your images.
 A couple of years ago, we were at a restaurant outside of Disneyland.
 My twin boys had seen pictures of these delicious looking hamburgers.
 They were huge and they were so excited to get their hamburgers.
 But, when the server came and brought the hamburgers, they were miniature hamburgers, like the size of a silver dollar.
 They were tiny little hamburgers and my boys were so disappointed.

 This is an example of not being truthful with your photo.
 The menu didn’t have anything in that image to compare that hamburger to, there was no fork, they were set on a plate, but we didn’t know how big the plate was.
 There was no fork or knife or spoon or napkin or cup or something else in the picture in order for them to compare the size of the hamburger too.
 So they felt lied to when they got their hamburgers.